-I'm a journalist and audio producer who reports on everything from our obsession with Mars to the art of creating fictional languages to the future of death care in America.
+I'm a writer, audio producer, and journalist who reports on everything from the art of creating fictional languages to the future of death care in America.

 Off the clock, I enjoy making horrible puns, attempting to hike every National Park, and hanging out with my cat, Nora Ephron.
 I also work with incarcerated writers to workshop, edit, and publish their original reporting, essays, op-eds, and more in publications ranging from The Marshall Project to the New York Times.